 - FLU2.3.1 The design function of roads shall be maintained by considering the safe, convenient access and mobility of all roadway users, incorporating context sensitive design that considers local development patterns and land use, Quality and Level of Service standards, and the functional classification of roads.
 (Policy 3.6.1) - FLU2.3.2 The Future Land Use Map shall reflect a correlation between densities and intensities of development and capacity and quality of service of the transportation system.
-(Policy 3.6.2) - FLU2.3.3 To maximize existing infrastructure and enhance mobility options, Orange County shall designate Alternative Mobility Areas, or AMAs (referred to in Florida Statutes as Transportation Concurrency Exception Areas) as identified in the Transportation Element.
-These efforts will be coordinated in conjunction with the County's Capital Improvements Element.
-Part of this effort will include adoption and implementation of long-term strategies to support and fund mobility enhancements within designated areas. - FLU2.3.4 The widening of roadways shall not be the sole reason to allow increased land use intensity.
+(Policy 3.6.2) - FLU2.3.3 Reserved.
+[Amended 07/22, Ord.
+2022-16 (2020-2-C-CP-1)] - FLU2.3.4 The widening of roadways shall not be the sole reason to allow increased land use intensity.
 (Policy 3.6.3) - FLU2.3.5 The planning, design, and construction of road widening extension projects shall be sensitive to adjoining residential areas.
 The County will seek public involvement to determine measures to mitigate adverse impacts to established neighborhoods.
 (Policy 3.6.3-r) - FLU2.3.6 RESERVED. - FLU2.3.7 Access management controls, including but not limited to joint driveways, frontage roads and cross-access agreements along collector and arterial roadways, shall be applied to all development and redevelopment proposals consistent with the Land Development Code.
 (Added 12/00, Ord.
 00-25, Policy 3.6.5-r) - FLU2.3.8 The County shall work with LYNX to coordinate routing of regional transit service and location of facilities with the location of Activity Centers, as identified in the Future Land Use Element.
 (Added 12/00, Ord.
 00-25, Policy 3.6.8) - FLU2.3.9 Orange County will support land use policies that reinforce effective transportation management.
 This includes support for activity centers, transit-oriented developments and sector planning.
 (Added 12/00, Ord.
 00-25, Policy 3.6.9) - FLU2.3.10 Shopping centers shall include bicycle parking areas, and where appropriate, bus bays or shelters to encourage alternative transportation modes.
 Such requirements shall be referenced in the Land Development Code.
 (Added 12/00, Ord.
-00-25, Policy 3.6.10)

-- FLU2.3.11 Orange County shall encourage the use of new urbanism and sustainability concepts, such as but not limited to Traditional Neighborhood Development, Urban Villages, vertical mixed-use, livability and pedestrian-friendly environments (including safety enhancements improvements), and Transit Oriented Development, and the County shall incorporate such concepts into the Land Development Code in order to reduce urban sprawl, decrease trip lengths, promote internal capture and promote multimodal travel.
+00-25, Policy 3.6.10) - FLU2.3.11 Orange County shall encourage the use of new urbanism and sustainability concepts, such as but not limited to Traditional Neighborhood Development, Urban Villages, vertical mixed-use, livability and pedestrian-friendly environments (including safety enhancements improvements), and Transit Oriented Development, and the County shall incorporate such concepts into the Land Development Code in order to reduce urban sprawl, decrease trip lengths, promote internal capture and promote multimodal travel.
 (Added 12/00, Ord.
-00-25 Policy 3.6.11-r) - FLU2.3.12 The County shall evaluate and support accordingly commuter rail proposals and plan for its supporting facilities, including locations for Transit Oriented Development and activity nodes, and shall coordinate with local jurisdictions to establish a corridor land use plan for the commuter rail stations. - FLU2.3.13 Orange County shall improve transportation accessibility, air quality, and energy conservation by developing a multi-modal system. - FLU2.3.14 Orange County shall promote the use of multi-occupant vehicles (car pool and transit) to minimize emission impacts to air quality in its Land Development Code (LDC), where appropriate.
+00-25 Policy 3.6.11-r)

+- FLU2.3.12 The County shall evaluate and support accordingly commuter rail proposals and plan for its supporting facilities, including locations for Transit Oriented Development and activity nodes, and shall coordinate with local jurisdictions to establish a corridor land use plan for the commuter rail stations. - FLU2.3.13 Orange County shall improve transportation accessibility, air quality, and energy conservation by developing a multi-modal system. - FLU2.3.14 Orange County shall promote the use of multi-occupant vehicles (car pool and transit) to minimize emission impacts to air quality in its Land Development Code (LDC), where appropriate.
 Further, Orange County shall support the Orange to Green Initiative as well as other sustainability efforts, including fulfilling its status as a certified Green Local Government.
 (Policy 4.2.2)